Glass recycling: Other products

 Mixed waste streams may be collected from materials recovery facilities or mechanical biological treatment systems.
 Some facilities can sort mixed waste streams into different colours using electro-optical sorting units.

-Recycled glass in construction
+In construction

-The alternative markets for recycled glass waste include the construction sector (using glass waste for road pavement construction, as an aggregate in asphalt, pipe bedding material, drainage or filler aggregate), the production of cement and concrete (using glass waste as aggregate), as partial replacement to cement, partial replacement for cement and aggregate in the same mixture or raw material for cement production, as well as decorative aggregate, abrasives, or filtration media.
+The alternative markets for recycled glass waste include the construction sector (for pavement construction, as an aggregate in asphalt, pipe bedding material, drainage or filler aggregate), the production of cement and concrete (using glass waste as aggregate), as partial replacement to cement, partial replacement for cement and aggregate in the same mixture or raw material for cement production, as well as decorative aggregate, abrasives, or filtration media.

-Recycled glass in road pavement

-Three different samples of recycled glass with different gradation curves produced from residential and industrial waste glass streams in Victoria were studied in this research to investigate their usage as a construction material in geotechnical applications.
-The Fine Recycled Glass (FRG) and Medium Recycled Glass (MRG) were classified as well-graded (SW-SM), while Coarse Recycled Glass (CRG) was poorly graded (GP) according to the Unified Soil Classification System (USCS).
-The specific gravity of recycled glass was approximately 10% lower than that of natural aggregate.
-MRG exhibited higher maximum dry unit weight and lower optimum water content compared to FRG.
-LA abrasion tests showed FRG and MRG to have abrasion resistance similar to construction and demolition material, while CRG had higher abrasion values.
-Post-compaction analysis indicated stability for FRG and MRG, but CRG displayed poor compaction behavior due to particle shape and moisture absorption issues.
-CBR and direct shear tests revealed MRG's superior shear resistance and slightly higher internal friction angle compared to FRG.
-Consolidated drained triaxial shear tests confirmed these findings, suggesting FRG and MRG behave similarly to natural sand and gravel mixtures in geotechnical applications.
-Hydraulic conductivity tests demonstrated medium permeability and good drainage characteristics for FRG and MRG.
-Compliance with EPA Victoria requirements for fill material was also confirmed.
-Overall, the study supports using recycled glass in various geotechnical engineering applications.

-Recycled glass in bricks
+Bricks

 Polymer concrete, a material commonly used in industrial flooring, uses polymers, typically resins, to replace lime-type cements as a binder.
 Researchers have found that ground recycled glass can be used as a substitute for sand when making polymer concrete.

 According to research, using recycled glass instead of sand produces a high strength, water-resistant material suitable for industrial flooring and infrastructure drainage, particularly in areas subject to heavy traffic such as service stations, forklift operating areas and airports.